 Use Marker Search & select 'Max' to locate the maximum / peak value.

-Enable tracking using 'Tracking: On'; this will provide you a reference frequency which you can use to monitor the frequency behavior of the cavity.
+Enable tracking using 'Tracking: On'; this will provide a reference frequency which can be used to monitor the frequency behavior of the cavity.

 Passbands: In this step we will find the frequencies and loaded Qs for each of the Pi modes.